-You are not eligible if you have been to Israel for more than three months since the age of 12.
+You are not eligible if you have been to Israel for approximately three months or longer* since the age of 12.
 You are also not eligible if you were in Israel as part of a touring group, educational program, study program or an organized extended residential program since you were 18 years of age or older.

 There are a few programs such as volunteering for Magen David Adom, participating in the Maccabiah games and Federation missions that do not affect your eligibility.

 If you were born in Israel or are an Israeli citizen you are only eligible if you left Israel before the age of 12.
 If you have served in the Israeli Army or volunteered on an Israel Army base after the age of 18, you are not eligible.

 If you were born in Israel or have ever held Israeli citizenship or have held an Israeli passport you are not eligible unless you prove by official documentation that you left Israel before the age of 12.
 If you are accepted to the program you will need to obtain army exemption papers from your local Israeli consulate.